 2. Admission Requirements

-2.1 In accordance with the Admissions Criteria Minister’s Binding Policy Directive, an applicant must meet one of the following requirements to be considered for admission to a program:
+2.1 In accordance with the Minister’s Binding Policy Directive for Admissions Criteria, an applicant must meet one of the following requirements to be considered for admission to a program:

 - Hold an Ontario Secondary School Diploma (OSSD) or equivalent